Brymmobaggins/stats-preview-cards-component/README.md

 ### What I learned

-I learnt how to root CSS variables, which was customize it for use for the project. it was really awesome like the pattern and will use it going forward
+I learned how to root CSS variables, which i was able to customize for use for the project. it was awesome like the pattern and will use it going forward.

 ```css